-- Squamous cell carcinoma: This is the most common type and froms the diagnosis for more than 90% of oral cancer cases.
-Squamous cells are flat, fish scales type appearing cells present in the outer layer of external and internal organs.
-An abnormal growth of these cells in the oral cavity can be categorized as squamous cell carcinoma of the mouth.
+Squamous cell carcinoma: This is the most common type and the diagnosis for more than 90% of oral cancer cases.
+Squamous cells are flat, fish scales-type appearing cells present in the outer layer of external and internal organs.
+Abnormal growth of these cells in the oral cavity can be categorized as squamous cell carcinoma of the mouth.

-- Lymphoma: This affect the lymphoid tissue, which form a part of the immune system.
-Base of tongue and tonsils both contain lymphoid tissue.
+Lymphoma: This affects the lymphoid tissue, which forms a part of the immune system.
+The base of the tongue and tonsils both contain lymphoid tissue.

-- Minor salivary gland carcinomas: These develop in multiple sites like floor of mouth, tongue and buccal mucosa.
+Minor salivary gland carcinomas: These develop in multiple sites like the floor of the mouth, tongue and buccal mucosa.

 Causes & Risk Factors of Oral Cancer

 Human papillomavirus (HPV) – Mainly for oropharynx carcinoma

 In-fitting dentures / sharp teeth.

 Signs and Symptoms of Oral Cancer

 Pain over the affected area leads to difficulty in mouth opening, reducing mouth opening.

 Pain in the ear.